 Eventually, I'll encourage you to bring your images inside so that we can project them on a much larger screen and study them in much greater detail.
 We may explore ways to crop them, open up the shadows, tweak the contrast, dodge and burn for dramatic effect, and finally, save those newly captured and enhanced images you've created so that you can take them with you.
-Along with your personally signed copy of my latest book collaboration, The Northwest Garden Manifesto, written by my dear friend, John Albers and published by Skipstone.
-So many of the images in our book were shot right here in this very garden that you'll be shooting in.
+Along with your personally signed copy of my latest book collaborations, Growing Conifers, or The Northwest Garden Manifesto, with my dear friend, John Albers.
+So many of the images in our books were shot right here in this very garden that you'll be shooting in.
 I bet you'll recognize some of them after having spent the morning here.

-Breakfast workshop prices for 2018 season: $325/individual, $435/for two (includes two signed copies of the book and 2 pre-workshop portfolio reviews.)
+Breakfast workshop prices for 2021 season: $275/individual, $395/for two (includes two signed copies of the book and 2 pre-workshop portfolio reviews.)

 If, like some you want to add on to this experience, we can also extend your workshop, adding in assignment time in one, or a few of our region's finest public gardens, including, possibly a ferry ride to Bremerton to visit the wonderful, Albers Vista Gardens or to Bainbridge for a wander at stunning Bloedel Reserve, or closer to home, we can visit Kubota Gardens, Bellevue Botanical Garden, the Rhododendron Species Garden and/or the Washington Park Arboretum.
 If you're not sure which would be the best fit for you, I'm happy to discuss the pros and cons of each possibility.